confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 $ terraform apply
 ```

-The following cloud resources will be created.
-Please check [main.tf](terraform/common/main.tf) for the details.
-* VPC
-* Security groups
-* Subnets
-* Public gateway
-* Floating IP for the public gateway

-## Create a Kubernetes cluster
+### Create a Kubernetes cluster

-Another Terraform configuration is available at [ibmcloud/terraform/cluster](./terraform/cluster) to create a Kubernetes cluster on the VPC you just created.
+Another Terraform configuration is available at [ibmcloud/terraform/cluster](./terraform/cluster) to create a Kubernetes cluster on the VPC you just created, or a on pre-existing VPC.
+This configuration is called as a Terraform module by the end-to-end configuration, but it can be ran as a stand-alone Terraform configuration.

 > **Tip:** You can create multiple clusters by using different cluster names.